privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 - [View our guide on account deletion :material-arrow-right:](account-deletion.md)

 On sites where you do share information, checking the privacy settings of your account to limit how widely that data is spread is very important.
-For example, if your accounts have a "private mode", enable it to make sure your account isn't being indexed by search engines and can't be viewed by people you don't vet beforehand.
+For example, if your accounts have a "private mode," enable it to make sure your account isn't being indexed by search engines and can't be viewed by people you don't vet beforehand.

 If you have already submitted your real information to various different sites which shouldn't have it, consider employing disinformation tactics such as submitting various fake information related to the same online identity, to make your real information indistinguishable from the fake information.